inko-lang/inko/README.md

     add(10.5, 5)
     add('foo', 'bar')

-Opening a file and reading data, without blocking the running thread (no asynchronous code necessary!):
+Opening a file and reading data, without blocking the running thread and without the need of nested callbacks:

     import std::file::File